The Muko Empowerment Program (MEP)

 Muko is a poor, rural region of southwest Uganda where jobs are scarce and incomes for individuals and families are typically less than $1 per day.
 The residents of Muko Subcounty are subsistence farmers and there is little opportunity to earn money in this rural area.

 One of the primary programs of ACT is the Muko Empowerment Program (MEP).
-This program is designed to provide opportunities for income and employment to the women of Muko through handcraft training.
+This program is designed to provide opportunities for income and employment to the women and men of Muko through handcraft training.
 Approximately 25 women and several men of Muko are involved in the MEP program making beautiful baskets and jewelry from local resources.
 The crafts are purchased and sold by ACT with all sales returning to fund programs for the Muko community, including handcraft training.

 Beautiful hand-woven baskets that come in a variety of sizes, shapes, colors and patterns are available for sale.
 In addition to finding them useful, you’ll see they are also a work of art.